Visiting High Rocks

 I didn’t really know what to expect as I had chosen to limit my research.
 I often do this when visiting a location for the first time.
 I prefer not to have my expectations skewed and like to approach an area as a fresh canvas without pre-conceived ideas of how it has been photographed.
-This is not to say that most of the best photographers don’t, in their careers, tick off well photographed scenes.
-For me it is about creating an image that captures my feelings towards the scene.
+This is not to say that most of the best photographers don’t, in their careers, tick off well-photographed scenes.
+For me, it is about creating an image that captures my feelings towards the scene.

 I was actually gobsmacked when I first entered.
 This was here, all this time and I hadn’t seen it.
 Here in front of me were these giant looming sandstone structures.
-I use ‘giant’ sparingly but within our local landscapes their scale and variation to the norm is quite striking.
+I use ‘giant’ sparingly but within our local landscapes, their scale and variation to the norm are quite striking.
 Again this is not a purely wild landscape and I did attempt to limit the images I made to the more natural characteristics of the site, choosing to limit the ‘landscaping’ and more man-made elements.

 Another ‘human’ downside found sadly at most sites is the wanton vandalism caused over decades, by visitors thinking it clever to carve their names in the soft rock faces.
 It is such a shame that such a wonderful natural resource is blighted in this way.
 Is it some peculiar throwback to prehistoric cave painting?
-Naturally people evolve at different speeds and perhaps these peri-glacial formations uncover some subconscious desire to mark one’s territory?
-Needless to say it is something I have seen the World Over.
+Naturally, people evolve at different speeds and perhaps these peri-glacial formations uncover some subconscious desire to mark one’s territory?
+Needless to say, it is something I have seen the World Over.
 Humans needing to make sure others no they have passed by.

 What you will definitely enjoy is the scale and variety of the site.
 I personally loved the way that trees, some perhaps introduced and others wild, were almost interwoven with the Ardingly Sandstone formations.
-In places the trees shape the rock and alternatively the trees have yielded to the sandstone.
+In places, the trees shape the rock and alternatively, the trees have yielded to the sandstone.
 The tension cracks formed between some of the giant stones are big enough to enter and walk through.
 High Rocks is one of the only sites in the UK where this geological phenomenon is visible.
 The variety of tones and textures in the rock faces are a joy to behold.
-The ability to traverse the top of the stones via aerial bridges may not be for the faint hearted but is a lot of fun and affords you a very different perspective.
+The ability to traverse the top of the stones via aerial bridges may not be for the faint-hearted but is a lot of fun and affords you a very different perspective.
 I look forward to taking my trusty ‘assistant’ who is not one for heights. 😉 EDIT.
 I did take her and we had a number of refusals 🙂

 I was also lucky enough to have the site pretty much to myself, bar a few squirrels, rabbits and a pair of deer.
 It is a wonderfully quiet and contemplative place.